 Workflow debug messages provide three pieces of information that are essential to debugging workflows and improving performance:

-- Full payload data at the time a message was invoked, including any mutations made up to the point the message was sent.
+- Full payload data (optionally scoped to a given property) at the time a message was invoked, including any mutations made up to the point the message was sent.

 - An execution path of which nodes preceded the node that recorded the message, detailing how node configurations respond to a given input.